Skip to main content

 dpkg -i /userdata/hobot-ethercat_4.0.4-20250827135836_arm64.deb

-The build of hobot-ethercat includes two major modules: kernel module + user-space applications.
-Building the kernel module depends on the locally built kernel outputs.
-If the user has not built the kernel locally, the kernel module build will be automatically skipped.
+The build of hobot-ethercat includes two major modules: kernel module + user-space application.
+The kernel module build depends on the kernel outputs built locally by the user.
+If the user has not built the kernel locally, the kernel module build will be skipped automatically.

 2. Full build

-By default, after the rdk-gen build system fully builds the disk image, the image will have the hobot-ethercat debian package integrated by default, which includes the kernel module and user-space applications.
+By default, the rdk-gen build system integrates the hobot-ethercat debian package into the built disk image, which includes the kernel module and user-space applications.

 Board-side Build